Sebastian-Russo/lex-bot-deployer/infrastructure/bots_ssa/office_locator_bot/prompts.md

 P1110: Initial zipcode collection
 Okay, office information.
 One moment.
 Go ahead and say or enter the five digit zip code for your area or the area where you want to find an office.

+P1110c: Invalid Zip Code
+That is an invalid Zip Code.
+Let's try again.
+Please say the five digit zip code where you'd like me to search like this 1 2 3 0 0.
+Or enter it on your keypad.

+P1110d: Request reenter zip code
+My mistake.
+Let's try again.
+Please say the five digit zip code where you'd like me to search like this 1 2 3 0 0.
+Or enter it on your keypad.

 P1110e: (In-Hour)
 Sounds like you don't know the zip code.
 Let me connect you to an agent.